Dubai Media Incorporated: TV Channels

-DMI has a number of TV channels, some of which extend into multiple broadcasts (Like Dubai Sports 1, 2HD.
-3HD, 4HD & 5HD).
+DMI has a number of TV channels, some of which extend into multiple broadcasts (Like Dubai Sports 1, 2HD, 3HD, 4HD & 5HD).
 While most of the production is centralized at DMI's own studios, each channel has its own management, team, structure and strategy.

 Dubai TV

 Dubai TV replaced Emirates Dubai Television in June 2004.
-Dubai TV broadcasts programmes predominantly in Arabic, with some additional subtitled Western movies and documentary series.
+Dubai TV broadcasts programmes predominantly in Arabic, with some additional Arabic movies and documentary series.
 The programming caters to family Arab audiences around the MENA region and is also available in Australia, Europe, North America and the rest of Asia.
 A majority of its programming is produced locally, either through DMI's own in-house productions or by commissioning various production houses throughout the Arab world, whereby DMI acts as the "executive producer".
 The channel has cosmopolitan shows along with conservative religious programming as well as international formats to cater to the various types of people in the Arab world.